gogobook/my-asp-dot-net/ch8.md

 Up to this point, a method must already exist for the delegate to work (that is, the delegate is defined with the same signature as the method(s) it will be used with).
-However, there is another way to use delegates—with anonymous methods.
+However, there is another way to use delegates——with anonymous methods.
 An anonymous method is a block of code that is used as the parameter for the delegate.
 The syntax for defining a delegate with an anonymous method doesn’t change.
 It’s when the delegate is instantiated that things change.
 The